ladybug-tools/spider-gbxml-viewers-for-openstudio/spider-gbxml-viewer-for-openstudio-2-9-0/README.md

-# Spider gbXML Viewer Core for OpenStudio 2.9.0
+# Spider gbXML Viewer Core for OpenStudio v0.06.00

+Tips for this build.

-## Chromium builds
+## Got old Chromium builds

 For older versions of Chromium

 * https://sourceforge.net/projects/crportable/files/

-See also file in assets folder
+See also ChromiumPortable_45.0.2453.0.paf.exe.txt file in assets folder.
+Drop the '.txt' at the end of the file name.

 ## Using Chromium ~r45